C. Justin Brown: Representation of Adnan Syed

 Syed was convicted in 2000 of murdering his ex-girlfriend, Hae Min Lee.
 At the time, both Syed and Lee were high school seniors at Woodlawn High School in Baltimore County, Maryland.
 Syed received a sentence of life imprisonment, plus 30 years.
-He currently resides in North Branch Correctional Institution in Cumberland, Maryland.
+His conviction was overturned by Baltimore City prosecutors in 2022 and all charges against him were dropped.

-Brown started representing Syed in 2009 and has been his lead attorney ever since.
+Brown started representing Syed in 2009 and was his lead attorney until 2019.
 Brown represented Syed in his second post-conviction hearing, which commenced on February 3, 2016, and lasted for five days.
 On June 30, 2016, Judge Martin Welch, of the Circuit Court for Baltimore City, granted Syed a new trial based on ineffective assistance of counsel when trial counsel, Cristina Gutierrez, failed to cross examine a State’s witness with a fax cover sheet pertaining to cell phone records.
 The State of Maryland appealed the granting of the new trial and the case proceeded to the Maryland Court of Special Appeals.
 On March 29, 2018, by a 2 to 1 decision, the Court of Special Appeals reversed the lower court’s ruling on the cell phone records issue, but upheld the grant of a new trial based on Gutierrez’ failure to contact alibi witness Asia McClain.
 The State appealed a second time, to the Court of Appeals of Maryland, and on March 9, 2019, Syed's conviction was reinstated.
 Syed's conviction was again vacated on September 19, 2022.